alrik11es/laravel-rapids/README.md

 ## Load any widget
 Remember that to load any widget you're gonna need to execute `$widget_render = Widget::load($widget);`and will return the render of that widget.
 You only need to pass to blade as raw format `{!! $widget !!}`.
 ## Elements
+In order to ease the usability of this tool we've created some widgets for you.
+Just to use on any place.
 ### DataGrid
 The DataGrid is the bridge head of the computer development.
 You're gonna need it for everything.
 So lets take a look to the options that Rapids brings.